Akash Choan

-Akash Choan (Reaching out to the sky), is an Indian Bengali romcom film based on Procheto Gupta's short story Nadi and is directed by the duo of Abhijit Guha and Sudeshna Roy.
+Akash Choan (Reaching out to the sky), is an Indian Bengali romcom film based on Procheto Gupta's short story Nadi and is directed by the duo Abhijit Guha and Sudeshna Roy.
 The story revolves around Niladri, his wife Suchismita, their son Rayan, their neighbour Kaushik and Suchismita's sister Nibedita.
 The film was one of the Zee Bangla films released on television.

 Plot

 Niladri and Suchismita live in Kolkata with their son Rayan.
 Kaushik is a good natured young man who lives in the locality and is a regular visitor to their house.
 Suchismita takes advantage of his good nature by regularly using him to run errands while ridiculing him for his simplicity.
 The story begins with Kaushik going to receive Nibedita who is coming in from Bangalore.
 She is planning to go to USA for higher studies in Biotechnology.